Beerampa1/Quantifying-Cognitive-Effort-s-Impact-on-Suppression-of-Epilepsy-Associated-After-Discharges/README.md

 It includes code to reproduce the paper’s end-to-end workflow:

-Data loading and preprocessing
+1)Data loading and preprocessing

-After-discharge time-window handling and trial segmentation
+2)After-discharge time-window handling and trial segmentation

-Feature extraction (including DFA / MF-DFA and FODN-based network features)
+3)Feature extraction (including DFA / MF-DFA and FODN-based network features)

-Model training and evaluation (e.g., logistic regression baseline)
+4)Model training and evaluation (e.g., logistic regression baseline)

-GUI tools for interactive analysis and batch processing
+5)GUI tools for interactive analysis and batch processing